unisport/react-router-dom-redux/README.md

 https://reacttraining.com/react-router/web/api/Switch

 ### Tacos Component

-This component is part of the routing, it's tied to a route which gives it full access to the history object - notice that it's not required that you pass the history to your store or top level route with react-router-com, routes have access to history by default.
-You can see this in the console by inspecting the Tacos component using the React extension
+This component is part of the routing, it's tied to a route which gives it full access to the history object - notice that it's not required that you pass the history to your store or top level route with react-router-dom, routes have access to history by default.
+You can see this in the console by inspecting the Tacos component using the React extension in Chrome.

 ![tacos console](https://github.com/unisport/react-router-dom-redux/blob/master/dist/images/tacos-console.png?raw=true)

-The Tacos component also has access to state and actions but where Main can access redux using the dispatch function, Tacos only has access to that tacos state and the function addTacoToOrder().
+The Tacos component also has access to state and actions but where Main can access redux using the dispatch() function, Tacos only has access to that tacos state and the function addTacoToOrder().

 ```
 import React from 'react'